-Downtown Poulsbo is a center for recreation, shopping, dining and a boating destination.
+Downtown Poulsbo is a center for recreation, shopping, dining, and a boating destination.
 One of the main reasons people are drawn to Poulsbo is its charming small-scale downtown.
 Residents can stop by and buy a coffee with their neighbor, have dinner with friends, or take an evening walk along the boardwalk.
-Tourists love to stroll along Front Street and enjoy Poulsbo's Norwegian heritage and unique shops and restaurants.
+Tourists love to stroll along Front Street and enjoy Poulsbo's Norwegian heritage, and unique shops, and restaurants, artisanal beverage venues, and art galleries.

-Downtown Poulsbo is a special hub that draw local residents, tourists, boaters and employers/employees all together.
+Downtown Poulsbo is a special hub that draws local residents, tourists, boaters, and employers/employees all together.
 It is an important component of the city's identity.
 The City is committed to preserving and enhancing the distinctiveness and vitality of Downtown Poulsbo.

 Promote an economically healthy Downtown that is unique, attractive and offers a variety of retail, office, service, residential, cultural, and recreational opportunities.
-Preserve and enhance the existing character and scale, pedestrian friendly and community oriented Downtown Poulsbo. {Moved to CC-5.1 and amended}
+Preserve and enhance the existing character and scale, pedestrian friendly and community oriented Downtown Poulsbo.
+(Moved to CC-5.1 and amended)